SypherEngine/SypherEngine/README.md

 After downloading the source, build the engine, using `mvn clean package`.

+Add it to your project classpath to start developing!

 <h1 align="center">👋 SypherEngine HelloWorld 👋</h1>

 Here's a small program to get started with `SypherEngine`...